fedepaol/hugoblog/content/about.md

 In the past year (2018) I stopped working on Android and I spent the (little) spare time I have learning  Go and distributed systems stuff.

+In 2019, I joined Red Hat to work in the kubernetes ecosystem.

 ### Opensource Contributions

 I've been contributing to Firefox for Android intensively (2013-2014).
 Since summer 2018 I am contributing to Athens, the proxy for Go dependencies.
+In early 2020 I was made contributor of Athens.

 ### Public Speaking
 - 2014: (O)Authenticated rest applications in Android - Droidcon Italy [slides](https://speakerdeck.com/fedepaol/o-authenticated-rest-interaction-in-android) / [video](https://www.youtube.com/watch?v=qmci4wr0x8U)